 Yes!
 Especially this smoothie.
 It is jammed packed with essential nutrients for baby’s and toddlers and can be used for any meal or snack during the day.

-Let’s take a peek at what is inside this nutrient dense baby smoothie –
+What is inside this nutrient dense baby smoothie

 Spinach – the powerhouse vegetable that is loaded with vitamin K, vitamin A, folate and vitamin C that helps protect bone, eye, brain and heart health.